tmmitch25/ai-case-study/README.md

 ## Overview and Origin

-* Name of company
-* CFI Partners
+* Name of company: CFI Partners

-* When was the company incorporated?
-* November 2005
+* Incorporation: November 2005

-* Who are the founders of the company?
-* Levoyd Robinson, Brad Couri, Eric Baer, David Dieffenbacher, Sean Haas
+* Founders: Levoyd Robinson, Brad Couri, Eric Baer, David Dieffenbacher, Sean Haas

 * How did the idea for the company (or project) come about?
 * Career Pivoit from supply chain to finance industry